How To Use A Cash Register ConnectPOS Content Creator March 14, 2025

 • Entering discounts: Cash registers allow the input of discount codes or manually applied price reductions during a sale, ensuring promotions and special offers are reflected in the final price.

-• Managing returns and refunds: They efficiently handle the reversal of transactions, allowing for the return of goods and issuing refunds to customers as necessary.
+• Managing returns and refunds: They efficiently handle transaction reversals, allowing customers to return goods and issue refunds as necessary.

 • Voiding transactions: In the event of an error, cash registers can void transactions before finalizing them, ensuring accuracy in sales records and financial reports.